miki4920/pf2e-monster-maker/README.md

 # fvtt-module-pf2e-MonsterMaker
-A Foundry VTT module to create combat NPCs from scratch, using values from the Pathfinder 2e Building Creatures Guide: https://2e.aonprd.com/Rules.aspx?ID=995
+A Foundry VTT module designed for Pathfinder 2E System, that allows you to create combat NPCs from scratch, using values from the Pathfinder 2e Building Creatures Guide: https://2e.aonprd.com/Rules.aspx?ID=995

 To use the Monster Maker, you have to create a blank NPC.
 Using a non-blank sheet is possible, but DCs and other special abilities will not scale.